You want smart political talk without the meltdowns?

 But of all of us, I looked at Dan Crenshaw.

-What I didn't like about Dan Crenshaw this weekend and what happened, and and they were going at him like crazy.
+What I didn't like about Dan Crenshaw this weekend and what happened.

-This is a guy whether you like him or don't like him.
+This is a guy, whether you like him or don't like him.

-He was a he served our country.
+He served our country.

 He was a lieutenant commander.

-He lost his right eye in 2012 during his third deployment when he was hit with an IED explosion explosion in Afghanistan, and it destroyed his eye.
+He lost his right eye in 2012 during his third deployment when he was hit with an IED explosion in Afghanistan.

 He required surgery to save the vision in his left eye.